A Better Tomorrow: Cinematic homage and meta-reference

 According to Woo, the world in A Better Tomorrow is an amalgamation of both his personal memories and his love of cinema.
-Film scholar Po Fung said that the film's narrative structure contains similarities to Chang Cheh's The Duel (1971), with Magnan-Park observing that Mark's self-sacrifice mirrors the martyrdom endings in Chang's films.
-The movie also bears some resemblance to another Shaw Brothers film, The Brothers (1979).
+Film historian Po Fung said that the film's narrative structure contains similarities to Chang Cheh's The Duel (1971), with Magnan-Park observing that Mark's self-sacrifice mirrors the martyrdom endings in Chang's films.
+Kenneth E. Hall also likened the movie to Chang's One Armed Swordsman series due to their shared focus on familial relations.
+Within the Shaw Brothers catalogue, A Better Tomorrow bears some resemblance to The Brothers (1979) directed by Hua Shan (華山).
 Li Cheuk-to further identified wuxia films directed by Chor Yuen and written by Gu Long as additional possible references.
 Anne T. Ciecko said that the film shares a relationship with Japanese chambara films, and Tony Williams highlighted the influence of yakuza films on Woo's work, as they both involve "similar conflicts involving ancient loyalty and modern values".
 Both Kristof Van den Troost and Karen Fang note that the film's iconic shot of Mark lighting a cigarette with a flaming bank note is similar to a sequence in Ng See-yuen's Anti-Corruption (1975).

-[Arthur Penn] used strong film language to explore the stunning romanticism and beauty of life and death. [...]
+[Arthur Penn] used strong film language [in Bonnie and Clyde] to explore the stunning romanticism and beauty of life and death. [...]
 Warren [Beatty] and Faye [Dunaway] look at each other with that knowing smile.
 They feel the end but they also feel eternity.
 The duality of knowing they are going to die but also knowing that their love will live on afterward.
 That is the romance that makes me hold my breath.